bids-standard/pybv/CONTRIBUTING.md

 ##### Install the development version

-First make a fork of the repository under your USERNAME Github account.
-Then follow these steps:
+First make a fork of the repository under your `USERNAME` GitHub account.
+Then, in your Python environment follow these steps:

-    $ pip uninstall pybv
     $ git clone https://github.com/USERNAME/pybv
     $ cd pybv
+    $ pip install -r requirements.txt
+    $ pip install -r requirements-dev.txt
     $ pip install -e .

 ##### Running tests and coverage

-To run the tests using `pytest`, you need to install the following:

-    $ pip install pytest pytest-cov coverage

-Then you can run tests by simply calling `pytest` from the project root.
+If you have followed the steps to get the development version, you can run tests by simply calling `pytest` from the project root.

 For coverage, from the root call: